typedb/typedb-docs/11-query/01-match-clause.md

 When matching an instance of an attribute type based on its value or simply comparing two variables, the following comparators may be used: `==`, `!=`, `>`, `>=`, `<` and `<=`.

 ## Match Schema Concepts
 In this section, we learn how we can use the `match` keyword to find patterns in the schema of a TypeDB knowledge graph.
-Matching concepts of a schema is always preceded by `get;`.
 In the next section, we learn about [how to use the get keyword](../11-query/02-get-query.md).

 Having fully understood the [schema concepts](../09-schema/01-concepts.md) and how they are defined, you can think of the following `match` examples as fill-in-the-blank questions, where the-blank is a TypeQL variable and the sentences are different parts of the schema statements.